egonSchiele/tarsec/README.md

     \/__/\/__/\/_/ \/_/ \/___/  \/____/\/____/
 ```

-A parser combinator library for TypeScript.
+A parser combinator library for TypeScript, inspired by Parsec.

 ## Hello world